barryclark/jekyll-now/_posts/2019-09-16-howto-nuxeo-component.md

 }
 ```

 With this implementation, our test then turns green.
-The `AccessTokenProvider` has now a dependency on the list of `IdpDescriptor` that is managed by the `OAuth2Component`.
+The `AccessTokenProvider` now has a dependency on the list of `IdpDescriptor` that is managed by the `OAuth2Component`.
 For the sake of the experience we will launch an `Event` with the `EventService` in order to add a dependency on another service.
-This is indeed a very  common pattern in Nuxeo to call a service from another service, and will help us in the next section to demonstrate some refactoring.
+This is indeed a very  common pattern in Nuxeo, to call a service from another service, and will help us in the next section to demonstrate some refactoring.

 ```java
 @Override